dhgarcia/dhgarcia.github.io/cv.md

     - Research on Human-Robot Interaction in social robots for education and therapy; developing Robot-Enhanced Therapy (RET) and child-friendly tutor robots for second language learning in the scope of the DREAM and L2TOR projects.
     - Study the potential of Deep Learning for social robotics.
 Can Deep Learning be used to have access to the social world, allowing the robot to make better decisions.

-**Associate Lecturer/Demonstrator** School of Computing, Electronics and Mathematics.
+**Lecturer/Demonstrator** School of Computing, Electronics and Mathematics.
 University of Plymouth.
 Plymouth, UK.
-September 2017 - Present
+September 2017 - September 2018

-- Demonstrator, Marker, and Associate Lecturer for different modules.
+- Demonstrator, Marker, and Lecturer for different modules.
     - ROCO224 Introduction to Robotics (17/SP/SB/M)
     - PRCO304 Computing Project (17/SP/SB/M)
     - MECH533 Robotics and Control (17/AU/SB/M)